 Ordinary shares are classified as equity.
 Incremental costs directly attributable to the issue of new shares or options are shown in equity as a deduction from the proceeds, net of tax.
-Dividend distribution on shares is recognised as a deduction in the Company's equity when approved by the General Meeting of the Company's shareholders.
-Interim dividends are recognised as a deduction in the Company's equity when approved by the Directors.

 Interest income and interest expense

 Interest income and expense for all interest-bearing financial instruments are recognised on accruals basis within 'interest income' and 'interest expense' in the statement of comprehensive income using the effective interest rate method.